Open Water (film series)

-The Open Water film series consists of American-distributed standalone survival-horror and natural horror-shark thriller movies, inspired by the real-life disappearance of Tom and Eileen Lonergan.
+Open Water is a survival horror thriller film series, inspired by the real-life disappearance of Tom and Eileen Lonergan.
 The overall plot centers around individuals who are stranded in the ocean and must fight to survive the hours alone.

+Initially developed as minimalist oceanic survival films, Lionsgate expanded upon the individual scripts to create the series of films.
 The first film was a massive financial and critical success, with film critics praising its minimalistic filmmaking.
+Though developed as a drama which fictionalized adaptation of the disappearance of the Lonergans, the studio marketed the movie with horror genre tactics; something that modern analysis attributes to some of its success, with some calling Open Water "the most terrifying shark movie ever made", and "the scariest horror movie based on a true story".
 The sequels were met with mixed-at-best and poor respective critical reception, while both fared well overall financially.

 Films

 Open Water (2004)

 Daniel and Susan take a tropical vacation, which includes scuba-diving adventures.
 Excited for their diving certifications, the pair dive deeper than the rest of their group and get separated.
 Following an incorrect head-count and believing the entire class is accounted for, the boat returns to land.
 When the couple resurfaces, they see a vessel in the distance and decide to wait for its return.
 As time passes, and stranded miles from shore with Caribbean reef sharks stalking them below, the likelihood of their survival grows smaller by the moment.